Three ways to have more Hope

 Rather than the "possibly" of being disappointed, I would guarantee my disappointment--by not allowing myself to hope.

 For me, many times, being disappointed was the opposite of hope.
+So how can we all have more hope?

 1) Protect your brain from external negativity